 The "General" tab under the Configuration setting opens by default when you access the Management Console.
 Most of the content on your homepage will be covered under the General category, as well as some of the features that apply to all aspects of the community.

-This is what you will be known as; it's how people will know who you are.
+This is what you will be known as.
+Choose your company, organization, or project name so people will recognize your guides.
 At any time you may use the edit button to change the title, but don't do this so often that people will never be able to remember who you are.

 Take a little more time here to tell people about who you are and what you do.
-Give a brief overview of your products and services, or just go ahead and brag about your company.
+Give a brief overview of your products and services.

 Primary homepage ¶